jochenalt/Pentapod-Design/docs/Construction.md

+Before starting the construction; I started with an openGL simulation of the gait, to play around with the number of .
+While playing around with the number of legs
-My first trial was a construction with 7 legs which I simulated on my laptop only.
+Hving 7 legs looked like thisMy first trial was a construction with 7 legs which I simulated on my laptop only.

 <video width="320" height="240" controls>
 	<source src="../videos/VID_20170423_003605.mp4" type="video/mp4"/>